 The tool, set for a global launch this summer, is being activated early in Ireland ahead of the abortion referendum.
 It allows users to see all ads that advertisers are running; it is supposed to make it harder for advertisers to target individuals without their knowledge.

-The new ‘view ads’ feature is “a small step,” according to Carolan at the TRI initiative, but it “falls short of the permanent, searchable open database of all ads that is needed.”
+The new ‘view ads’ feature is “a small step”, according to Carolan from TRI, but it “falls short of the permanent, searchable open database of all ads that is needed”.

 Internationally, women’s rights groups say that social media and digital tools including ‘bots’ are increasingly being used in fights over abortion rights.

 50.50, openDemocracy’s gender and sexuality section, has been following these trends globally in its special series tracking the backlash against sexual and reproductive rights.